 Statistical process control is a powerful and necessary key ingredient in any strategy to improve quality, productivity, and competitive position.
 This two-day Statistical Process Control training is designed to provide participants with a clear understanding of the vital importance of SPC in controlling and improving the processes and to give students the practical knowledge of using statistical methods in analyzing production and service processes.

-This fast-paced two-day course teaches the proper application of the basic tools and then the intermediate statistical theory, concepts and techniques needed to implement or enhance a statistical process control system in your organization.
+This fast-paced, two-day Statistical Process Control training course teaches the proper application of the basic tools and then the intermediate statistical theory, concepts and techniques needed to implement or enhance a statistical process control system in your organization.
 You will learn how to collect and analyze data to produce meaningful conclusions about your processes and how to improve them.
 You will also learn about process capability studies and construct statistical process control charts for processes with outputs measured with variables data (or measurements) as well as attributes (defectives) and counts (defects) data.
 More importantly, you will learn to take or recommend appropriate action based on the results of your analysis.